How to Determine Your Home Insurance Coverage Amount

 Understand the Difference Between Market Value and Replacement Cost

 Market value is the amount a buyer would pay for a home, including the land, regardless of how much it would cost to rebuild the home.
-Replacement cost for this purpose is the rebuilding cost necessary to repair or replace the entire home.
+Replacement cost for this purpose is the rebuilding cost necessary to replace the entire home.

 Replacement cost IS NOT: